 Many new photographers unknowingly create the habit of shooting landscapes in, well, landscape format.
 I know I did.
 But what happens if we rotate our cameras 90 degrees and capture the scenery in front of us in a vertical, (or portrait) composition?

-Below are three reasons for shooting vertically in landscape photography.
+Below are three reasons to shoot vertically in landscape photographythree reasons to shoot vertically in landscape photography.